Battles of Madhar and Harura: Battle of Harura

 Mus'ab pursued the fleeing Kufans.
 In order to quickly reach Kufa, he sent his infantry and provisions by boats, while his cavalry moved by land.
 On learning this, Mukhtar fortified the palace, stocked provisions, and placed Kufa under the command of a certain Abd Allah ibn Shaddad.
 Then he went to al-Saylahin, a place between al-Hirah and al-Qadisiyya, and dammed the Euphrates so that its waters were redirected to fill the canals leading to al-Hirah and al-Qadisiyya, thereby leaving Mus'ab's river boats stuck in mud; these troops disembarked and marched on foot, while Mus'ab and his horsemen destroyed the dam and continued toward Kufa.
 Mukhtar relocated his camp to Harura to block Mus'ab's entry into Kufa.

 Mus'ab soon arrived at Harura.
 In charge of the Kufan troops in his army was Muhammad ibn al-Ash'ath.
-Muhallab commanded the right wing and the left wing was commanded by Umar ibn Ubaydallah ibn Ma'mar al-Taymi.
+Al-Muhallab commanded the right wing and the left wing was commanded by Umar ibn Ubayd Allah ibn Ma'mar.
 The infantry were led by Muqatil ibn Misma al-Bakri.
 Mukhtar installed Abd Allah ibn Qurad al-Khath'ami at the head of his shurṭa (security retinue).
 The right and left wings of his forces were commanded by Sulaym ibn Yazid al-Kindi and Sa'id ibn Munqidh al-Hamdani, respectively, while his cavalry and infantry were led by Umar ibn Abdallah al-Nahdi and Malik ibn Amr al-Nahdi, the latter a veteran of the Battle of Siffin in 657.

-When the armies neared each other, Mukhtar sent detachments to confront each of the Basran fifths and the pro-Zubayrid Kufans, while he remained stationary among his troops.
+When the armies neared each other, Mukhtar sent detachments to confront each of the Basran fifths and the Zubayrid loyalist Kufans, while he remained stationary among his troops.
 Mukhtar's forces made initial gains against the Basran Bakr and Abd al-Qays fifths and pressed forward.
 They then drove back the Ahl al-Jibal fifth and approached Mus'ab who entrenched himself at an elevated position with his men and shot arrows against Mukhtar's troops.
 Upon Mus'ab's urging, al-Muhallab, who had remained stationary with the Azd and Tamim fifths, led an assault against Mukhtar's troops and landed them a severe blow, though heavy fighting continued until nightfall.
 Among the slain were Umar ibn Abd Allah, Malik ibn Amr, Sa'id ibn Munqidh and 70 of his horsemen, Salim ibn Yazid and 90 of his horsemen, and Muhammad ibn al-Ash'ath and most of his horsemen.
 Mukhtar fought with his shurṭa, at least three of whom were slain, along the al-Shabath road at the southern entrance of Kufa, until he was forced to withdraw with his surviving bodyguards to his palace in Kufa.
 In the summation of historian Gerald R. Hawting, the "advantage gained" by the Zubayrids at Madhar "was pressed home and al-Mukhtar's forces were subsequently virtually destroyed at Harura".